mcathcarth/Protein_charge_pI_calculator/README.md

     *   Set the parameters for `pH_start`, `pH_end`, `pH_step`, and `target_pH` as per your requirements.

 3.  **Run Each Cell Sequentially:** Ensure that you run each cell in order, as some cells depend on the outputs or definitions from previous cells.

 4.  **View Results:** After running the final cell, view the output which includes the isoelectric point (pI) and the net charge of each protein at the target pH.
 Additionally, a plot showing the net charge vs. pH will be generated and saved.

+5.  **Save Your Work:**

+    *   To save your changes, you can either:

+      -   Download the notebook to your local machine: `File -> Download .ipynb`

+      -   Save a copy to your Google Drive: `File -> Save a copy in Drive`

+6.  **Note:** Any changes you make in Google Colab will not affect the original notebook in this GitHub repository.
+Each user works on their own copy of the notebook.

 ### Example Parameters